-This better than takeout sesame chicken is a marinated chicken stir fry recipe in which the chicken is stir-fried using less oil than the battered and fried version.
+This sesame chicken stir fry is a sweet and spicy chicken stir fry recipe in which the chicken is stir-fried using less oil than the battered and fried (takeout) version.
 Make it juicy and saucy with a secret ingredient low-sugar sauce that has tons of flavor!

 Is sesame chicken stir fry healthy?

 Takeout sesame chicken is usually coated with batter and deep-fried, then mixed with a sweet sauce to get you addicted.
 With this recipe, you’ll learn how to make an easy marinated chicken stir fry.

-That can be achieved by tenderizing and marinating it in the sauce before stir-frying.
+That can be achieved by tenderizing and marinating the chicken before stir-frying.
 The simple chicken stir fry marinade is the secret to this delicious sweet and spicy chicken.
 I bet you’ll eventually find this low-calorie recipe more delicious than the fried one.

 Make it a healthy Asian dinner recipe, by doubling the chicken marinade and using the other half to stir-fry vegetables.
 This is an absolute time-saving method that I recommended for my easy recipes like Asian tofu scramble and tofu basil stir fry, too.

 How to tenderize chicken breast with baking soda

 Velvetting is a very easy way to tenderize boneless chicken breasts, especially when you want to stir-fry.
 After a bit of research and trying various techniques from brining to soaking, I found this to be the most effective.

 You will be blown away by the difference it makes to chicken breast!

 Clean and chop the chicken breast into 1-1/2 inch cubes.
 For every 250 grams of chicken, add 1 teaspoon of baking soda.

 That’s it!
 Your chicken is now tenderized and ready to be stir-fried, baked, sauteed, or whatever you want to do with it.

-This not only works for stir-fries like the chicken in fried Bee hoon recipe or stir-fried chicken with red rice but also for other forms of cooking boneless, skinless chicken breasts like easy baked chicken breasts.
+This not only works for stir-fries like the chicken in fried Bee hoon recipe or stir-fried chicken with red rice but also for other forms of cooking boneless, skinless chicken breasts like the easy baked chicken breasts.